TheGreatMisconception/RecordFreeNetworkIPTV/README.md

 # DownloadTV

 IMPORTANT: This tool does __**not**__ not work in its current state.
-I'm still looking for a TV-Porgram-Guide API. if you know any, please let my know, by opening a issue!
+I'm still looking for a TV-Porgram-Guide API. if you know any, please let my know, by opening an issue!

-A tool that i use myself to record various freetv shows via a onlinelivestream.
+A tool that i (want to) use myself to record various freeTV shows via an onlinelivestream.
 This software may not work for all streams, since the implementations vary a lot.

 ## How should my config look like?